protieusz/Kolossus/README.md

 -For diodes, I decided to try out the BAV70 so that I solder less diodes.
 I would only need to solder on 17 diodes instead of 34

--QMK code is borrowed from aki27 bally and modified the matrix to fit my Excelsior.
+-QMK code is borrowed from aki27 bally and modified the matrix to fit my Kolossus.
 No suppport will be given since I just copy and paste.

 -Below the trackball is the optional Panasonic EVQ roller encoder or a MX switch.
 Case cut out was done to acoomodate the Panasonic encoder.